maissaba/Telecom-Traffic-Dashboard/README.md

 2. **Revenue Leakage**: Identify patterns in network traffic that correlate with revenue loss.
 3. **Optimization Opportunities**: Insights into network performance that lead to improved operational efficiency.

-## How to Run the Project

-1. **ETL Pipeline**:
-   - **Apache NiFi**:
-     - Clone the **Code/Orchestration/** folder, which contains NiFi flow configurations for data ingestion and orchestration.
-     - Install NiFi locally or set up a NiFi cluster to manage your flows.
-     - Import the NiFi templates and configure data sources.

-   - **PySpark**:
-     - Install **PySpark** on your local machine or use a Spark cluster for processing data.
-     - Modify the **Code/ETL/** folder’s PySpark scripts to match your data sources and processing logic.

-2. **Power BI Dashboard**:
-   - Download the Power BI files from the **Dashboard/** folder.
-   - Open the Power BI files and connect them to the processed data source.
-   - Explore the interactive reports to visualize traffic patterns, anomalies, and key insights.

 ## Contact